 Mission Need

 The success of multinational operations is highly dependent on sharing time-sensitive, critical information among mission partners, requiring each member of the alliance or coalition to have access to the appropriate communication infrastructure that is attainable, interoperable, and trusted.
 More than anything else, a mission partner’s willingness and ability to share information has the greatest impact on multinational information sharing.
 Willingness is often predicated on trusting communication systems and infrastructure to adequately protect information from unauthorized disclosure – especially in situations involving a mission partner’s national security information (NSI).
-However, traditionally trusted approaches to transporting classified information using COMSEC/Type 1 encryption infrastructure are neither cost effective nor are they easily attainable by all mission partners.
+However, traditionally trusted approaches to transporting classified information using COMSEC/Type 1 encryption infrastructure are neither cost-effective nor are they easily attainable by all mission partners.
 Further, significant interoperability issues arise when attempting to interface between multiple mission partners’ COMSEC devices.

 Solution